-1. It took the radio 38 years and the television only 13, but the internet reached 50 million users in only 4 years.
+1. It took the radio 38 years and the television only 13, but the internet reached 50 million users in just four years.

 2. The computer mouse was invented by Doug Engelbart in 1963.
 It was made out of wood (weird, huh).

 3. In 2009 the average number of Internet transactions per second was 2,000.
 The total number of goods sold was worth $60 billion.